softwareplace/springboot/README.md

 ----

-The spring-boot-builder-plugin is Open Source software released under the [LICENSE](https://www.apache.org/licenses/LICENSE-2.0.html) file in the project root.
+The builder-plugin is Open Source software released under the [LICENSE](https://www.apache.org/licenses/LICENSE-2.0.html) file in the project root.